stuartm2/stuartm2.github.io/_posts/2018-02-04-prototype-handsets.md

         LowPower.powerDown(SLEEP_4S, ADC_OFF, BOD_OFF);
     }

+The extra sleep at the end of the loop ensures a suitable delay between detecting a button press and listening for the next one.
 In my first real-world test, I forgot to put the radio to sleep and the battery was drained by the following week.
 The addition of the `radio.sleep()` call seems to have solved the problem with the handsets running on the same batteries for 5 weeks and counting at the time of writing.
-I have subsequently added a 10uF electrolytic capacitor to avoid problems with the radio spiking with too much current on waking.
+I have subsequently added a 10uF electrolytic capacitor to avoid problems with the radio drawing with too much current on waking.

 ## Electronics

 The circuit is very simple - just an Arduino, the battery, radio module, an LED and a tactile switch.
-On a side note: this was the last time I used my old soldering iron - the tip was so large and the work so fiddly that is was like doing brain surgery while wearing boxing gloves.
+On a side note: this was the last time I used my old soldering iron - the tip was so large and the work so fiddly that it was like doing brain surgery while wearing boxing gloves.

 ![](/images/badscore/IMG_0394.tn.jpg)